pythoshell/pytest/py_test/README.md

 5. Algorithm
 6. Artificial Intelligence

-7. Run All Tests in the Current Directory:-- pytest
+7. Run All Tests in the Current Directory:-- dir
 8. Run Tests in a Specific File: -- pytest path/to/your/test_file.py
 9. Run Tests and Enter PDB (Debugger) on Failures  pytest --pdb
 10. Run Tests and Generate Detailed Output:  pytest -r